About Me

 So how did I become a pilot?
 As a young kid, my uncle (a decorated Air Force pilot) invited me to fly with him.
 I was hooked.
 I knew, one day, I’d become a pilot as well.
 Fast forward 20 or so years later, I took a job across from Montgomery Airport in San Diego.
 Walked over one day at lunch, and signed up for the Plus One Flyers club.

 I became a private pilot – saying I’d never go further.
 I lived in San Diego – why would I ever want to fly on anything but a perfect day?
-Then one day I decided I needed to be able to fly through the marine layer of clouds – thus needed the instrument rating.
+Then one day I got stuck, unable to return home, because of that pesky marine layer of clouds – thus, I now needed the instrument rating.
 Then a commercial rating because I thought I may want to fly for a skydiving company for fun.
-My instructor (Travis) told me that I needed to become a flight instructor – so here I am.
+My instructor (Travis) told me that I needed to become a flight instructor having the instruction background already – and now the rest is history.

-I own two vintage fabric taildraggers – a 1941 Taylorcraft BL-65 with my girlfriend, and a 1959 Piper Pacer.
+I have two vintage fabric taildraggers – co-owner in a 1941 Taylorcraft BL-65, own a 1959 Piper Pacer.
 The former has no electronics, a wood prop, does about 75mph, 12 gallons of gas, no flaps – the truest form of flying.
-The latter (pictured right) is an IFR powerhouse in an old frame.
-They are both incredibly machines that we get to be the caretaker for – and have touched both coasts in both of the airplanes (flown them both coast-to-coast).
+The latter (pictured right) is an IFR and backcountry powerhouse in an old frame that I’ve flown to the Arctic Cirlce in Alaska and back.
+They are both incredibly machines that I get to be the caretaker for – and have touched both coasts in both of the airplanes (flown them both coast-to-coast).

-Being a CFI/CFII allows me to merge my love of flying with my passion for teaching.
-I’m well over the 1,500 hours total time minimums for ATP – so I’m not leaving to go off to the airlines – I’ll be a life-long, part-time flight instructor.
-I now have over 1,000 hours of dual given, recognized as an FAA Gold Seal CFI (the top population of all flight instructors), and have signed off on ~25 checkrides.
-Teaching instrument flying and tailwheel are my jams, but I’ll do other stuff as well.
+Being a flight instructor allows me to merge my love of flying with my passion for teaching.
+I’ll be a life-long, part-time flight instructor.
+I’ve taught more than 2,000 hours of dual given, recognized as an FAA Gold Seal CFI (the top population of all flight instructors), and have created countless pilots.
+Teaching tailwheel, multi-engine, instrument, and mountain/bush flying are my jams – and those are the primary focuses of my instruction.
 If it sounds like we’d gel or if you have questions – let’s talk!